javelit/docs/content/develop/api-reference/_index.md

 # API reference

-Jeamlit makes it easy for you to visualize, mutate, and share data.
+Javelit makes it easy for you to visualize, mutate, and share data.
 The API reference is organized by activity type, like displaying data or optimizing performance.
 Each section includes methods associated with the activity type, including examples.